jmndao/BusinessRequirementProject/BRD.md

 - **User interactions**: user activity within the app, such as clicks, page views, and feature usage.
 - **Analytics data**: user engagement metrics, app performance, and error logs.

+Theses help to know where to place adds for instance.

 #### 4.3.10 Historical Data
 - **Historical transaction and account data**: transaction history, past account balances
 - **Historical budget and expense data**: Past budgets, expenses, and their associated data

+Theses might help the user to compare his expenses.

 #### 4.3.11 Legal and Compliance Data
-- **User consent records**: records od users accepting terms of use and privacy policies
+- **User consent records**: records of users accepting terms of use and privacy policies
 - **Compliance logs**: records of actions taken to ensure compliance with financial regulations.

+Knowing the records of users accepting terms of use and privacy policies help the administration of the app to know the number of active users.

 #### 4.3.12 Support and Feedback Data
 - **User support interactions**: records of user support requests, feedback, and resolutions
 - **User feedback**: user suggestions, complaints, and feedback regarding the app's functionality

-#### 4.3.13 Monetization Data
-- **Subscription data**: records of user subscriptions, subscription types, and billing information
-- **Ad performance data**: metrics related to in-app advertisement, such as click-through rates and impressions.

-#### 4.3.14 Geo-location Data
-- **Location data**: data related to the user's location for features like nearby ATM locator.
+These data will help to improve the app by giving the user what he wants.

 ### 4.4 MI Reporting Requirements